SouthGreenPlatform/GeMo/docs/source/LocalInstall.rst

 ^^^^^^^^^^^^^

 To install GeMo on your computer you need a local server environment like `MAMP <https://www.mamp.info/en/downloads/>`_.

 You will also need to install Python 3 and Node.
+We recommand to install `NVM <https://github.com/nvm-sh/nvm/>`_ to manage Node and NPM versions.

 Clone the GeMo repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^